tsayula/Capstone/README.md

 with the highest accuracy score.

 Two types of models will be created including
 Multi Layer Perceptron (MLP) models as well as Convolutional Neural Network (CNN) models.
-These models will be evalued using accuracy scores to stress the importance of minimizing false positives
+These models will be evaluated using accuracy scores to stress the importance of minimizing false positives.

 ## Data
 The data consisted of a total of 6,252 images from Kaggle.
 The target variable is broken down into 5 categories.